edmonl/opqu-sandbox/doc/configuration.md

 ### `conf/{name}.mounts`

-Per-sandbox runtime bind mounts, one entry per line.
+Defines runtime bind mounts for the sandbox, with one entry per line.
-This file is loaded at start time and builds flags dynamically.
+This file is evaluated at startup to dynamically generate mount flags.
-To change mounts, edit this file, then stop and restart the sandbox.
+To apply changes, edit this file and restart the sandbox.

 ```
 # host_path:sandbox_path[:ro]